brainiak/rt-cloud/docs/how-to-run.md

 There are several security mechanisms
 - **Encryption** - Using SSL connections means all data is encrypted in transit.
 - **Password** - A username and password mean that only authorized users can connect to the projectInterface.
-- **Restricted diretories** - The fileserver restricts which directories it will return files from.
+- **Restricted directories** - The fileserver restricts which directories it will return files from.
 - **Restricted file types** - The fileserver restricts which file types (denoted by the file extension, e.g. .dcm) it will return.
 - **Direction of connection** - The fileserver doesn't allow connections to it.
 The fileserver always initiates the connection going to the projectInterface.